samsquire/ideas4/README.md

 # 437. Accelerated readahead scan - bring forward

-Rather than try to coordinate the creation of expensive resources, we can scan the code and bring forward operations to the past.
+Rather than try to coordinate the creation of expensive resources, we can scan the code at compile time, look for thread creation and memory allocation and bring forward operations to the past and put them in pools.

 Think of a thread pool - managing thread pools is complicated.